London Horticultural Society Logo

 Heritage

 Since 1852, The London Horticultural Society has promoted the value of horticulture and gardening in our daily lives.
-This has been done through tree plantings, the planting and maintenance of flowerbeds throughout the city, hosting flower showers and informative speakers at our monthly meetings.
+This has been done through tree plantings, the planting and maintenance of flowerbeds throughout the city, hosting flower shows and informative speakers at our monthly meetings.

 Members and volunteers talking at the gathering on the green event